shanmike/study-materials/Interview Questions/Interview Questions.md

 //outer returns inner
 	return inner;
 }
-//outer is invoked and inner is returned var closure1 = outer();
+//outer is inv oked and inner is returned var closure1 = outer();
-//Since closure1  is a function, we can invoke it. closure1();
+closure1();
 ```

 ### Describe context.

-Context is always the value of this, which is a reference to the object that owns the code that is currently being executed.
+Context is always the value of *this* , which is a reference to the object that owns the code that is currently being executed.

 ### What is hoisting?
 ### What’s the difference between a for loop and a for in loop?